sebseager/tin/README.md

 # tin - Tin Isn't Nano

-Tin is a text editor written in C and based on [antirez's kilo](https://github.com/antirez/kilo).
+Tin is a decently portable text editor written in C and based on [antirez's kilo](https://github.com/antirez/kilo).

 ## Development